Drakynfly/ALSV4_CPP/README.md

 ![image](https://github.com/Drakynfly/ALSV4_CPP_Faerie/raw/main/Resources/Readme_Content_2.gif)

 ## About
-- This fork is my (Guy Lundvall, aka Drakynfly) customized version of ALSV4_Community by dyanikoglu that adds features that I need for my project, and feel that I should leave here for anyone else who needs it, since I've gotten so much out of this plugin.
+- This fork is my (Guy Lundvall, aka Drakynfly) customized version of ALSV4_Community by dyanikoglu that adds features that I need for my project.
+Since I've gotten so much out of this plugin I'm leaving this repo public for anyone else who can find use in it.

 ## Features
 - All the features of the original.
 I generally keep this up-to-date with the latest release.
 - Flight support.
 This is the main point of this fork, and hence the name for it: Faerie ALS.
 - Swimming support planned.
 (Currently the framework is added but no animations)
-- Integration with other gameplay systems: Movement adjusts to world temperature (e.g, a weather system), and player weight (e.g. an inventory system).
+- Mounting added as a third stance.
+Disables character movement and redirects input to external actors.
+- Integration with other gameplay systems; e.g system to allow movement speed to be modified by external systems, such as an inventory, or world weather.
 - Extra mantling features: Auto-mantling over short obstacles.
 - Easier project integration: there is no need to modify config files in this fork.
 See #Setting Up The Plugin.
+- Some features are being reimplemented differantly, according to the design of Project Faerie.

 ## Known Issues
 - No animations for flying and swimming right now, just the framework.